-(3) ENTITLEMENT.-Paragraph (1) constitutes budget authority in advance of appropriations Acts and represents the obligation of the Federal Govern ment to provide for the payment to States of amounts provided under such paragraph.

-6 (d) REQUIRING RULES FOR COMPUTING USUAL, 7 CUSTOMARY, AND REASONABLE (UCR) PRICES.-As a 8 condition for a State's election of the alternative option 9 under this section, the State must provide, through its de10 partment of insurance or equivalent agency, for establish11 ment of rules to carry out section 1867(j)(1)(A)(ii) of the 12 Social Security Act, as added by section 121(a)(2).

-13 SEC.
-104. COMPUTATION OF MONTHLY ROTH HSA DEPOSIT

-14AMOUNT FOR DEPOSIT QUALIFYING RESI-15DENTS.

-16 (a) COMPUTATION.-

-17 (1) IN GENERAL.-The Secretary shall develop 18 a standardized methodology to determine consistent 19 with this section a monthly Roth HSA deposit 20 amount for deposit qualifying residents in each State 21 for months in each year.
-Subject to paragraphs (3) 22 and (4), such amount shall be equal to $\frac{1}{12}$ of the 23 average per capita annual amount computed under 24 subsection (b) for the State for the year, as adjusted 25 for the deposit qualifying resident involved-
+1 (3) Entitlement.-Paragraph (1) constitutes 2 budget authority in advance of appropriations Acts 3 and represents the obligation of the Federal Govern- 4 ment to provide for the payment to States of 5 amounts provided under such paragraph.
+6 (d) Requiring Rules for Computing Usual 7 Customary, and Reasonable (UCR) Prices.-As a 8 condition for a State's election of the alternative option 9 under this section, the State must provide, through its de- 10 partment of insurance or equivalent agency, for establish- 11 ment of rules to carry out section 1867(j)(1)(A)(ii) of the 12 Social Security Act, as added by section 121(a)(2).
+OFG 404 COMPLIENTION OF MONEYING PORTING PERCON 13 SEC.
+104. COMPUTATION OF MONTHLY ROTH HSA DEPOSIT 13 14 AMOUNT FOR DEPOSIT QUALIFYING RESI 14 AMOUNT FOR DEPOSIT QUALIFYING RESI 14 15 AMOUNT FOR DEPOSIT QUALIFYING RESIDENTS.
+141516 AMOUNT FOR DEPOSIT QUALIFYING RESIDENTS. (a) COMPUTATION.- 14151617 AMOUNT FOR DEPOSIT QUALIFYING RESIDENTS. (a) Computation.- (1) In general.-The Secretary shall develop 14 15 16 17 18 AMOUNT FOR DEPOSIT QUALIFYING RESIDENTS. (a) Computation.- (1) In general.-The Secretary shall develop a standardized methodology to determine consistent 14 15 16 17 18 19 AMOUNT FOR DEPOSIT QUALIFYING RESIDENTS. (a) Computation.- (1) In general.-The Secretary shall develop a standardized methodology to determine consistent with this section a monthly Roth HSA deposit 14 15 16 17 18 19 20 AMOUNT FOR DEPOSIT QUALIFYING RESIDENTS. (a) COMPUTATION.- (1) IN GENERAL.-The Secretary shall develop a standardized methodology to determine consistent with this section a monthly Roth HSA deposit amount for deposit qualifying residents in each States.
+14 15 16 17 18 19 20 21 AMOUNT FOR DEPOSIT QUALIFYING RESIDENTS. (a) COMPUTATION.- (1) IN GENERAL.-The Secretary shall develop a standardized methodology to determine consistent with this section a monthly Roth HSA deposit amount for deposit qualifying residents in each State for months in each year.
+Subject to paragraphs (3) 14 15 16 17 18 19 20 21 22 AMOUNT FOR DEPOSIT QUALIFYING RESIDENTS. (a) COMPUTATION.- (1) IN GENERAL.-The Secretary shall develop a standardized methodology to determine consistent with this section a monthly Roth HSA deposit amount for deposit qualifying residents in each State for months in each year.
+Subject to paragraphs (3) and (4), such amount shall be equal to 1⁄212 of the